RESEARCH STARTER

 Key terms:

-cerebral hemispheres: refers to the two halves of the cerebrum that includes the cerebral cortex, containing both white and gray matter of the brain
+cerebral hemispheres: refers to the two halves of the cerebrum, which includes the cerebral cortex, containing both white and gray matter of the brain

 contralateral: referring to the opposite side